macp3o/linux-tweaks/README.md

 > Setting 5 allows several requests to be sent to the server over a single connection.
 This is faster than establishing separate connections for each request.

-> Settings 6 and 7 reduce disk access by caching in memory and halving the interval of session writes.
+> Settings 6-8 reduce disk access by caching in memory and halving the interval of session writes.
+Session writes are used to recover after a crash, and a longer period is not fundamentally important, especially since Firefox rarely crashes -- and fewer writes reduces disk contention.
+On the other hand, disabling the disk cache is a very bad idea, but the current (new) disk cache mechanism in Firefox freezes the UI in my system for too long periods of time.

 #### 4. Google Talk plugin
 Install the google-talk plugin by visiting gmail or g+.